 A foot care nurse comes to Luther Home once a month.
 Foot care services are provided to residents who request them on a fee for service basis.

-A professionally licensed dietitian visits Luther Home every two weeks to conduct nutritional assessments and to make suggestions regarding diet, texture and consistency in order to maintain or improve the nutritional status of the residents.
+A professionally licensed dietitian visits Luther Home weekly to conduct nutritional assessments and to make suggestions regarding diet, texture and consistency in order to maintain or improve the nutritional status of the residents.

 Speech Language Pathologist